 3. Low maintenance culture

-In other, for you to tame issues with dry cuticle and keep them in their best shape, you need to know the exact thing to do so that you can get rid of them and keep your cuticles looking healthy and free from infection.
+In other words, to tame issues with dry cuticles and keep them in their best shape, you need to know the exact thing to do to get rid of them and keep your cuticles looking healthy and free from infection.
 To do that, first, you should know how to care for them before deciding on how to push them back.

 Here’s what to note while pushing

-2. Make sure your cuticles are soft enough before you push them back
+- Make sure your cuticles are soft enough before you push them back

-4. Overgrown cuticles usually take time to get pushed back completely, so to achieve an excellent result, you may have to keep doing the pushing process for some time.
+- Overgrown cuticles usually take time to get pushed back completely, so to achieve an excellent result, you may have to keep doing the pushing process for some time.

 Reasons Why Pushing Back Overgrown Cuticles Is Essential

-How To Care For Your Cuticles
+Tips To Care For Your Cuticles

 1. Don’t pick at them